Jason Walter Brown

 Jason W. Brown (born April 14, 1938) is an American neurologist and writer of works in neuropsychology and philosophy of mind.
 He has been a reviewer and recipient of grants and fellowships from the National Institutes of Health and the Alexander von Humboldt Foundation and is or has been on the editorial boards of leading journals in his field.
 He has written 21 books, edited 4 others, and more than 200 articles.

-Brown is the founder and active chief neurologist of the Center For Cognition and Communication "CCC".
-He founded the entity in 1985 in New York City, a specialized private practice in evaluating and treating traumatic brain injury.
+Brown is the founder and chief neurologist of the Center For Cognition and Communication (CCC).

-Biography
+Education

 Premedical studies at the University of California in Los Angeles, graduation from Berkeley in 1959.
-Medical school at the University of Southern California in Los Angeles, with M.D. in 1963, internship at St. Elizabeth's Hospital in Washington, D.C.
+Medical school at the University of Southern California in Los Angeles, with M.D. in 1963.